maulikdoshi82/pubsub-couchbase-connect/README.md

  Or add the cb/java-client, solace/java-jscmp jars in the class path along with pubsub-couchbase-connect-1.0-SNAPSHOT.jar and run com.infosys.connectors.SolaceAsSource class.

+ Couchbase As Sink/Solace As Source connector currently stores only one record in the Couchbase with id as "test".

 Tip: You may run both together if only one topic is provided for Solace As Sink and Solace As Source.
 Do remember to keep a different bucket for Couchbase or else it'll go in infinite loop.

+#Future Scope
+1. Running the connector in distributed mode.
+2. Finding the "eternal" key to storing multiple records in couchbase (Sink).

 Contributions/Issues/Suggestions are welcome.